fsant0s/arara/README.md

 # NEURON
-A framework for agent-based recommendation systems powered by Large Language Models (LLMs).
+A framework for agent-based conversational recommendation systems powered by Large Language Models (LLMs).

 ## Overview